mabragor/defmacro-enhance/README.md

 3. New, e!-symbols are added, that allow to express anaphoric macros more conveniently.

+4.  p!-symbols can be used to quickly define PROGN-flattening fields.

 Few code-duplication was necessary, to make code portable (and not SBCL specific) and to be able not to depend on RUTILS, since the plan is to rewrite anaphoric utilities there through e!- construction.